fbpx

 The Flicka Foundation – Donkey Sanctuary

-Nestled in the heart of the Cornish countryside, near Penryn, The Flicka Foundation – Donkey Sanctuary is a haven of peace and kindness, dedicated to rescuing, rehabilitating, and providing a forever home for donkeys and horses in need.
+Located in the tranquil Cornish countryside near Penryn, The Flicka Foundation – Donkey Sanctuary is a dedicated haven for the rescue, rehabilitation, and long-term care of donkeys and horses.

-This sanctuary offers a unique opportunity for holidaymakers in Cornwall to connect with these gentle animals, learn about their stories, and support a worthwhile cause.
+This heartwarming sanctuary offers visitors a chance to connect with these gentle animals, learn their stories, and support a meaningful cause.

-Whether you’re an animal lover, a family looking for a meaningful day out, or anyone in between, a visit to The Flicka Foundation is an enriching experience that touches the heart.
+Whether you’re an animal lover, a family seeking a unique day out, or simply curious, a visit to The Flicka Foundation is a rewarding experience.

 Discovering The Flicka Foundation

-Founded on a deep love for donkeys and horses, The Flicka Foundation provides a safe refuge for over 100 donkeys and horses, each with their own rescue story.
+Founded out of a deep love for animals, The Flicka Foundation is home to over 100 donkeys and horses, each with its own unique story of rescue.

 Highlights of The Flicka Foundation

-Meet the Donkeys: Enjoy a heartwarming experience as you meet the donkeys, each with their unique personality and story.
+• Meet the Donkeys: Get up close with the sanctuary’s donkeys, each with its own personality and rescue story.

-Guided Tours: Learn more about the sanctuary’s work, the animals’ backgrounds, and the challenges they face through informative guided tours.
+• Guided Tours: Learn more about the sanctuary’s vital work and the backgrounds of its animal residents through informative tours.

-Gift Shop: Support the foundation’s work by purchasing souvenirs from the gift shop, which offers a range of donkey-themed merchandise, local crafts, and more.
+• Gift Shop: Support the sanctuary by purchasing from the gift shop, which offers a variety of donkey-themed merchandise and local crafts.

 Planning Your Visit